Skip to main content

 Use the combination formula (nr)\binom{n}{r} to count unordered selections, including with restrictions and complementary counting

 A focused answer to the HSC Maths Extension 1 dot point on combinations.
-The combination formula, key identities, applications including complementary counting, splitting into groups, and at-least/at-most counts, with worked examples.
+The combination formula, why you divide by r!r!, key identities, applications including complementary counting, splitting into groups, and at-least/at-most counts, with a stepped diagram and worked examples.

 Have a quick question?
 Jump to the Q&A page